Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**media objects**</dfn>:
            Objects ingested that represent the media,
             timed text or other non-manifest objects.
-Typically these are CMAF addressable media objects such as CMAF chunks, fragments or segments.
+Typically, these are CMAF addressable media objects such as CMAF chunks, fragments or segments.